-If there anything better than breakfast, it’s having breakfast three times in one morning.
+I’ve got 4 words for you: Breakfast Tour in Greenville.
+If there’s anything better than breakfast, it’s having breakfast three times in one morning.
 John Nolan, owner of Greenville History Tours, feels the same.
-He’s created a brand-new culinary tour of three breakfast-focused restaurants in Greenville that will leave you not only content and full, but yearning to schedule time to go back and spend an entire morning at any of them.
+He’s created a culinary tour of three breakfast-focused restaurants in Greenville that will leave you not only content and full, but yearning to schedule time to go back and spend an entire morning at any of them.

-Kidding Around Greenville got a preview tour of the new adventure and we cannot wait to share it with you.
+Kidding Around Greenville got to try this breakfast adventure and we cannot wait to share it with you.

 Culinary Tours